philcockfield/ui-harness-sample/README.md

 # UIHarness Sample
-A sample "getting started" project employing the [UIHarness](http://www.uiharness.com/) to develop React components.
+A "getting started" project employing the [UIHarness](http://www.uiharness.com/) to develop React components.

 ## Install and Start